 Excellent service and professionalism.
 Had a great cleaning for my 11-year-old.
 Very happy

-Along with the (AAPD), we recommend that children have a check-up every six months to prevent cavities.
+Oral health is an important part of a child’s overall health.
+Unfortunately, cavities are common in children.
+Along with the (AAPD), our office recommends that children have check-ups every six months to prevent cavities.
 This also helps us to spot possible dental problems early.

-As a mother of two young children, Dr. Aylen is committed to making sure every child has the most positive dental experience possible.
-We all want your child to enjoy their dental visits and help encourage a positive outlook about going to the dentist.
-This will help to build habits that will lead to a lifetime of good oral health.
-Meet Dr. Aylen DDS, Dr. Aluas DDS and Dr. Goldwire DDS.
+As a mother of two young children, Dr Aylen is committed to making sure every child has the most positive dental experience possible.
+The Northgate Smiles pediatric dentistry team wants your child to enjoy their dental visits and we encourage a healthy attitude about going to the dentist.
+We help kids to build habits that will lead to a lifetime of good oral health.

 We recommend that you refrain from using words around your child that might cause unnecessary fear of dentistry, such as ‘needle’, ‘shot’, ‘pull’, ‘drill’, or ‘hurt’.
 Our office makes a practice of using pleasant words that convey the same message but are less frightening to your child.

 For Children with dental anxiety, we offer nitrous oxide gas for an additional fee.
-We also have TV monitors in the treatment rooms for their enjoyment.
-And, of course everyone gets a visit to the treasure box when they are done.
+We also have TV monitors in the treatment rooms for kids’ enjoyment.
+And, of course every child gets a visit to the treasure box when they are done.